Dial Up Motive

 So you email your friends and your friends email you, but you're all sat in the same classroom.

-I know, it's so cool at the time, like, I just sent you a message on the computer and it turned up on your computer, like, whoa, this is so mad.
+I know, it's so cool at the time, like, I sent you a message on the computer, it turned up on your computer, like, whoa, this is so mad.

 And then you realize that's not even Internetworking.

-But yeah, and the thing I kind of look back on is 20 years now, and you started doing all this, is all the embarrassing stuff you did and you set up on the Internet, things like Lycos and GeoCities and, you know, all that kind of stuff.
+But yeah, and the thing I kind of look back on these 20 years now, and you start doing all this is all the embarrassing stuff you did, and you set up on the Internet, things like Lycos and GeoCities, and, you know, that kind of stuff.

 Yeah, I think my first website was just iframe hell.

-It was just a website with an iframe for everything.
+It was just a website with the iframe for everything.
 I was like, well, look, it's cool.

 It's fixed.
 It's fixed kind of height.
 Yeah, but it's just an iframe.